adaptris/interlok-docs-legacy/pages/cookbook/cookbook-splitting-messages.md

 ```
 - [simple-regexp-message-splitter][] creates 3 messages, grouped by the 3rd field of the CSV message `GroupX`.

-> If you wanted to split on each line, then you could remove everything other than `split-pattern`.
+{% include tip.html content="If you wanted to split on each line, then you could remove everything other than `split-pattern`." %}

 [basic-message-splitter-service]: http://development.adaptris.net/javadocs/v3-snapshot/Interlok-API/com/adaptris/core/services/splitter/BasicMessageSplitterService.html
 [advanced-message-splitter-service]: http://development.adaptris.net/javadocs/v3-snapshot/Interlok-API/com/adaptris/core/services/splitter/AdvancedMessageSplitterService.html